 - Stage II : Cancer is present in the cervix and upper portion of the vagina.

 - Stage III : Cancer has moved to the lower portion of the vagina or laterally to the pelvic side wall where the bones, blood vessels, big nerves and muscles of the pelvis are.

 - Stage IV : Cancer has spread to nearby organs, such as the bladder or rectum (IV-A), or it has spread to other areas of the body, such as the lungs, liver or bones(IV-B).

 Cancer of the Uterine Cervix Treatment by Stage

 Treatment is based partly on stage and partly on what your individual wants and needs are.
 For example, fertility preservation is often possible in early-stage cervical cancer.
 In addition, medical conditions and other factors might help guide the best treatment options for you individually.
 Stage I is usually treated surgically, but does not always require a hysterectomy.
 Radiation is just as effective but may have different side effects.
 Stage II may be treated surgically but is usually treated with radiation therapy.
 Stage III is treated with radiation because it is not possible to get around the tumor with surgery without cutting across tumor.
 Stage IVA is also treated with radiation but may include surgery and chemo.
 Stage IVB is treated with chemotherapy.
 In all cases where radiation is used a small amount of chemo may be used to help make the radiation more effective.
-At the Gynecologic Oncology Institute, we specialize in tailoring treatment and use the most advanced surgical technologies like robotically assisted laparoscopy.
+At our Center, we specialize in tailoring treatment and use the most advanced surgical technologies like robotically assisted laparoscopy.
 In addition, we look at molecular profiling of your tumor to see if targeted biological therapy or immunomodulation would be appropriate for your treatment plan.